voxel51/fiftyone-plugins/plugins/panel-examples/README.md

     -   usage of `GridView` as a return type with a defined `gap` to space out objects within a panel

-### example_inheritance

--   **Description:** A panel that uses Python class inheritance to render the exact same components of another panel.
-Uses state variables to change data that is rendered by inherited components.
--   Shows example of:
-    -   creates a panel class that inherits an existing panel class
-    -   using _state_ to change and define the data used from an inherited panel
-    -   calls the `super()` method within the `render` function to reuse already defined panel components of parent panel
-    -   usage of `GridView` as a return type with a defined `gap` to space out objects within a panel

 ### example_inputs

 -   **Description:** A panel that changes state dependent on the inputs of a